-&lt;sup>3BUNSETSU segment is a kind of Japanese chunk, which consists of one content word and a few function words.
-BUNSETSU segment is considered as unit of dependency analysis.
+3BUNSETSU segment is a kind of Japanese chunk, which consists of one content word and a few function words.
+BUNSETSU segment is considered as a unit of dependency analysis.

-&lt;sup>4Japanese has explicit case markers as post-noun particles, because the order of noun phrases are relatively flexible.
+4Japanese has explicit case markers as post-noun particles, because the order of noun phrases is relatively flexible.

-&lt;sup>5The accuracy of the state-of-the-art Japanese parser is about 90% in dependency analysis, and this means that one error will occur in ten dependencies.
+5The accuracy of the state-of-the-art Japanese parser is about 90% in dependency analysis, and this means that one error will occur in ten dependencies.

-Using the dependency vector, we can define a measures of degree of matching between the dependency structures of AC in $L_i$ and one of Q in $L_q$ as Formula (7):
+structures of AC in L_i and one of Q in L_q as Formula (7):